Ruth Gruber

 Born in Brooklyn to Russian Jewish immigrants, she was encouraged to pursue her dream of becoming a writer.
-At age 20, she received a doctorate from the University of Cologne in Germany, which was awarded for her dissertation -- in German -- on Virginia Woolf.
+At age 20, she received a doctorate from the University of Cologne in Germany, which was awarded for her dissertation on Virginia Woolf.
 In the 1930s, she established herself as a journalist writing about women under fascism and communism, traveling as far as the Soviet Arctic.
 She also served two years in Alaska as a field representative of the U.S. Department of the Interior.
 As World War II raged in Europe, she turned her attention to the crisis of Jewish refugees: acting on behalf of the Roosevelt administration, she escorted 1,000 refugees from Italy to the United States and recorded their stories.
 She witnessed the scene at the Port of Haifa when Holocaust survivors on the ship Exodus 1947 were refused entry to British-controlled Palestine, and she documented their deportation back to Germany.

 In subsequent years, she covered the evacuation of Ethiopian Jews to Israel.
 She was a recipient of the Norman Mailer Prize.

 Early life

 Ruth Gruber was born in Brooklyn, New York, one of five children of Russian Jewish immigrant parents, Gussie (Rockower) and David Gruber.
 She dreamed of becoming a writer and was encouraged by her parents to obtain higher education.
 She matriculated at New York University at the age of 15.
 At eighteen she won a postgraduate fellowship at the University of Wisconsin–Madison.

-In 1931, she won another fellowship from the Institute of International Education to study in Cologne, Germany.
-She received a Ph.D. from the University of Cologne in German Philosophy, Modern English Literature, and Art History, becoming (at that time) the youngest person in the world to receive a doctorate.
-The subject of her dissertation was Virginia Woolf.
+In 1931, she won another fellowship from the Institute of International Education to study in Germany, at the University of Cologne, where she took courses in German philosophy, modern English literature, and art history.
+She completed a Ph.D. in one year, with a dissertation on Virginia Woolf, becoming (at that time) the youngest person in the world to receive a doctorate.

 While in Germany, Gruber witnessed Nazi rallies and after completing her studies and returning to America, she brought the awareness of the dangers of Nazism.

 Gruber's writing career began in 1932.
 In 1935, the New York Herald Tribune asked her to write a feature series about women under Fascism and Communism.
 While working for the Herald Tribune, she became the first foreign correspondent to fly through Siberia into the Soviet Arctic.